dlt-hub/dlt/QUICKSTART.md

 cd dlt-quickstart-example
 ```

 c.
-Open the following files in your favorite IDE / text editor:
+Open the files in your favorite IDE / text editor:
 - `data.json` (i.e. the JSON document you will load)
 - `credentials.json` (i.e. contains the credentials to our demo Google BigQuery warehouse)
 - `quickstart.py` (i.e. the script that uses DLT)